UPSC Geography PYQs (2014-25) with Solved Answers

 Explanation:

-2. Low clouds have a high absorption of infrared radiation emanating from the Earth's surface and thus cause warming effect.
+2. Low-altitude clouds have a strong ability to absorb infrared radiation emitted from the Earth's surface, thereby causing a warming effect.

 Which of the statements given above is/are correct?